bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-134">134.
 Reverse the Order of Words in a Sentence</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The reverseSentence function reverses the order of words in a given sentence.
+<p>The reverseSentence function reverses the order of words in a given sentence.</p>
 <pre>
 const reverseSentence = (sentence) => sentence.split(' ').reverse().join(' ');
 console.log(reverseSentence("Hello, how are you doing?"));